-The high-frequency output signal from the System APLL is divided-down by the FOD block to a frequency from 500MHz to 1GHz.
-The output frequency is unrelated to the System APLL frequency since fractional division is used (for information, see [System APLL](#)).
+The high-frequency output signal from the APLL is divided-down by the FOD block to a frequency from 500MHz to 1GHz.
+The output frequency is unrelated to the APLL frequency since fractional division is used (for information, see [System Analog PLL \(APLL\)](#)).
 That signal is in turn fed to the output stage, where it is further divided by the integer divider(s) and provided to the output in the selected output format.
 For more information, see [FOD Multiplexing and Output Stages](#).

 The DPLL is locked to the input clock, and therefore there is a digital control signal from the Digital PLL (DPLL) block being used to steer the FOD.
 This signal will adjust the frequency of the FOD to track the input reference signal the DPLL is locked to.
 So the steerable FOD is acting as a Digitally Controlled Oscillator (DCO) in this mode.
+This steering signal may be copied to any other DPLL channel so they track the same input.
 The DPLL logic supports several options on how the phase of the output reacts to changes in which input reference is selected, as well as supporting holdover operation if all relevant inputs are lost.
 For information on how the input reference clock is selected, see [DPLL Input Clock Qualification and Selection](#); for information on DPLL options and operation, see [Digital Phase Locked Loop \(DPLL\)](#).